Your fraud management system needs several key features to be truly efficient. Let’s see what they are.

 There are a range of systems available with varying expertise and focuses to factor when making a decision along other with important variables such as integration, costs and time.
 See below some other products on the market today:

-SEON offers full user profiling with real-time data enrichment, phone and email analysis, device fingerprinting, and powerful Machine Learning rules that deliver accurate predictive risk scores.
-Deploy our prevention modules individually, or as a complete end-to-end risk management system.
+SEON’s fraud management system offers full user profiling with real-time data enrichment, phone and email analysis, device fingerprinting, and powerful Machine Learning rules that deliver accurate predictive risk scores.
+Deploy our prevention modules individually, or as a complete end-to-end risk management solution.

 Ekata provides fraud prevention and identity verification products with graph and network visualization capabilities to help companies with handling masses amounts.
 Recently acquired by MasterCard, the company work with AliPay, Microsoft, Stripe, and AirBnb.